 George P. Bickford Curator of Indian and Southeast Asian Art and Interim Curator of Islamic Art

-Quintanilla joined the museum after serving for eight years as Curator of Asian Art at The San Diego Museum of Art.
-In addition to curating special exhibitions in San Diego on Japanese, Chinese, Indian, Himalayan, Southeast Asian, and Islamic art Sonya installed their expanded Asian permanent collection galleries, featuring the Edwin Binney 3rd collection of Indian paintings.
+Quintanilla joined the museum after serving for eight years as curator of Asian Art at the San Diego Museum of Art.
+In addition to curating special exhibitions in San Diego on Japanese, Chinese, Indian, Himalayan, Southeast Asian, and Islamic art, Sonya installed their expanded Asian permanent collection galleries, featuring the Edwin Binney 3rd collection of Indian paintings.
 She also taught Indian and Tibetan art history at UC Irvine, UCLA, and UC San Diego.

 At the San Diego Museum of Art, Sonya curated the groundbreaking exhibition Rhythms of India: The Art of Nandalal Bose, which involved a partnership with the National Gallery of Modern Art in New Delhi and traveled to the Philadelphia Museum of Art in 2008.
 Her exhibition Into India: South Asian Paintings from The San Diego Museum of Art was on view at the Thyssen-Bornemisza Museum of Art in Madrid, the Museo Nacional de Antropología in Mexico City, and the Musée national des beaux-arts du Québec between 2012 and 2015.